puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ## Handlers

-Do stuff when state changed after task...
+Do stuff when a task reports a changed state

-Example:
+Examples:
-- restart service after change of config file...
+- Restart service after change of config file
-- custom scripts after software upgrade...
+- Custom scripts after software upgrade
-- Handler is not a roles feature.
-Can be used in playbooks as well.
+- Handlers are not a roles feature.
+They can be used in playbooks as well.
 <!-- .slide: class="master-content" > -->
 ***
 ## Handlers